boisgera/-A-beginner-s-guide-to-countable-ordinals/A beginner's guide to countable ordinals.md

 Let us think once again about the three problems we were grappling with earlier.
-What we were looking for was an *indexing set* -- that is, a set X which we could use to label the terms of an infinite list, or rather something like a list.
+What we were looking for was an *indexing set* -- that is, a set
+$X$ which we could use to label the terms of an infinite list, or rather something like a list.
 In each case, although the list would sometimes go on for ever but still not have finished, we could at any stage talk about the *next* item on the list.
 This suggests that what we really